 In North Ayrshire you can use your card:

 - as a catering card in secondary, and some primary, school dining halls

 - to access our library service

 - to get concessionary travel – 1/3 off single bus and rail fares and if you live on Arran or Cumbrae, you can get 2 free return journeys to the mainland every year (for full time volunteers aged 19 to 25 years and young people aged 16 to 18 years).
-To ask about the travel scheme, email Transport Scotland or phone 0141 272 7170.
+Please see the Concessionary travel page on the Transport Scotland website for more information.

 - to get Young Scot discounts and special offers in over 1,500 shops and services across Scotland and 80,000 across Europe